French Madeleines

 - Remove from the heat and allow to cool on the side.

-- In a large bowl mix together the sugar and the eggs until frothy.
+- In a large bowl whisk together the sugar, the milk and the eggs.

 - Add the salt.